normful/portable-dotfiles/README.md

 # portable-dotfiles

-A few dotfiles to make my life easier when working on other people's systems.
+A few dotfiles to make my life easier when working on other people's systems at Lighthouse Labs.
 YMMV.

 ## Requirements